muggy8/improbable/have-and-havenot/fm9kS34V.md

 Why me?

-What is Phanna takling about?
+What is Phanna talking about?

 Is the aquarium ok?